* Announcing Our 2014 Grantees

 * * *

-If you want to be sure to get the latest news on the IAS and its community of radical writers and translators, head over to the IAS Web site (https://anarchiststudies.org/) to sign yourself up.
+If you want to be sure to get the latest news on the IAS and its community of radical writers and translators, head over to the IAS Web site to sign yourself up.
 And encourage your friends, comrades, and acquaintances to do likewise.
-And definitely feel free to share or repost this e-newsletter far and wide.
+Here’s the address: http://anarchiststudies.org/.